mdmtk/docs/edge/source/guide/xml/response.md

         </characteristic-error>
     </wap-provisioningdoc>

->Note: The XML CSP enables you to control how MX will handle top-level characteristic errors.
+>Note: The XML CSP enables you to control how MXMS will handle top-level characteristic errors.
 Consult the XML CSP reference in this guide for more information.

 ### Sub Characteristic Error
 Some CSPs contain 'sub-characteristics' which provide for a grouping of settings to be applied to a specific feature of the CSP.
 The CSP may report a `characteristic-error` at this level when all settings within that sub-characteristic have failed to be applied.
 Other settings outside of the sub-characteristic may have been applied.
 Below is an example: